woodward/vim-flashcards/vim/ex commands.md

 :write (abbveviation :w)  ⮂  Write (save) the buffer to the file but do not exit :quit (abbreviation :q)   ⮂  Quit the editor (and return to the shell prompt) :wq                       ⮂  Write the file and then quit the editor.
 The write happens unconditionally, even if the file was not changed.
 This updates the modification time of the file
-:wn                       ⮂  Write the file and then edit the next one :xit (abbreviation :x)    ⮂  Write the file and then quit (exit) the editor.
+:wqa                      ⮂  Write all changed buffers and quit the editor :wn                       ⮂  Write the file and then edit the next one :xit (abbreviation :x)    ⮂  Write the file and then quit (exit) the editor.
 The file is written only if it has been modified.
 :w filename               ⮂  Save a copy to filename